Medpace (NASDAQ:MEDP) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Medpace (NASDAQ:MEDP) from a hold rating to a buy rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
-The brokerage currently has $159.00 price objective on the stock.
+Medpace (NASDAQ:MEDP) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Tuesday, Zacks.com reports.
+The brokerage presently has a $159.00 price target on the stock.
+Zacks Investment Research‘s price target suggests a potential upside of 13.05% from the company’s previous close.

 According to Zacks, “Medpace Holdings, Inc. is a scientifically-driven, global, full-service clinical contract research organization which provides Phase I-IV clinical development services to the biotechnology, pharmaceutical and medical device industries.
 Medpace Holdings, Inc. is headquartered in Cincinnati, Ohio. “

-Separately, Truist upgraded Medpace from a hold rating to a buy rating and boosted their price objective for the stock from $124.00 to $135.00 in a report on Friday, October 2nd.
-Four analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Medpace currently has a consensus rating of Hold and a consensus target price of $110.00.
+Separately, Truist upgraded Medpace from a “hold” rating to a “buy” rating and raised their price objective for the stock from $124.00 to $135.00 in a research report on Friday, October 2nd.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and a consensus price target of $110.00.

-Medpace (NASDAQ:MEDP) last released its quarterly earnings data on Saturday, October 31st.
-The company reported $1.09 earnings per share for the quarter, topping the consensus estimate of $1.07 by $0.02.
+Medpace (NASDAQ:MEDP) last released its quarterly earnings results on Saturday, October 31st.
+The company reported $1.09 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.07 by $0.02.
 Medpace had a return on equity of 17.67% and a net margin of 13.87%.
 The business had revenue of $230.37 million during the quarter, compared to analyst estimates of $223.56 million.
-During the same period last year, the company posted $0.71 EPS.
-The company’s revenue was up 6.5% compared to the same quarter last year.
-As a group, equities research analysts expect that Medpace will post 4 earnings per share for the current fiscal year.
+During the same quarter last year, the company posted $0.71 EPS.
+Medpace’s revenue for the quarter was up 6.5% on a year-over-year basis.
+As a group, sell-side analysts forecast that Medpace will post 4 earnings per share for the current fiscal year.

 Medpace Company Profile